C1789

 Binomial name; Macropus giganteus

-First described; Shaw 1790
+First described; Shaw, 1790

 History of discovery & illustration:

+The first illustration of a ‘Kangaroo’ drawn from an Australian species, is acknowledged as that drawn by George Stubb’s from a specimen collected at Endeavour River in 1770 by James Cook’s crew while the Endeavour was being careened.
 The subsequent engraving was published in 1773, in the official accounts of the voyage of the Endeavour.
 That iconic image captured the public’s imagination for over sixty years and was the first depiction of any Australian animal in western art.

-The first sighting of a kangaroo in fact was an earlier one, by Francis Pelsaert of ‘the teeming cats’ on 15th November, 1629 on the Abrolhos Islands where the Batavia had been wrecked.
-The first illustration of a Macropod was made prior to the Stubb’s illustration, titled ‘Kangaron’ and made on 15th November 1629 by Matthys Pool and described by Cornelis de Bruyn in ” Reizen over Moskovie door Persie en Indie”, 1714 but the animal depicted was not an Australian species but Thylogale brunii (Dusky Pademelon), a Filander native to New Guinea.
+The first sighting of a kangaroo in fact was an earlier one, by Francis Pelsaert of ‘the teeming cats‘ on 15th November, 1629 on the Abrolhos Islands where the Dutch ship, Batavia had been wrecked.
+The first illustration of a Macropod was made prior to the Stubb’s illustration, titled ‘Kangaron‘ and made on 15th November 1629 by Matthys Pool and described by Cornelis de Bruyn in ” Reizen over Moskovie door Persie en Indie“, 1714 but the animal depicted was not an Australian species but the Thylogale brunii (Dusky Pademelon), a Filander native to New Guinea.

 Collections:

-National Library Australia: Bib ID 1807751
+National Library Australia: Bib ID 1165394

-State Library Victoria: Accession no: 30328102131546/12
+State Library Victoria: RARELTF 994.02 P54V

 References:

-Ferguson, J. A. Bibliography of Australia Volumes 1-8, Canberra 1976 47.
+Ferguson, J. A. Bibliography of Australia Volumes 1-8, Canberra 1976: 47

 McCormick, T. First Views of Australia 1788-1825.
-Sydney 1987
+Sydney: 1987

 Peter Mazell (1759 - 1797)